Crit-Fumble/www.crit-fumble.com/packages/core/docs/todo/current.md

 - [BOT-TODO] link discord and worldanvil services in UserController, WorldController, and RpgSystemController in packages\core\server\controllers
 - [BOT-TODO] implement a "Marketplace" currency system "Crit-Coins" in packages\core\server\services\coinService.ts; the name of the  coins can be determined in a config we will pass in from the host project; we need methods to add and remove coins; we will build a wrapper package for stripe to handle the payment processing in the future, but we will want some methods we can use during the testing phase to give our coins for free
 - [BOT-TODO] create a server controller for the coinService in packages\core\server\controllers\coinController.ts
-- [FUTURE] Create schema validation for config types
+- [BOT-TODO] Create schema validation for config types
-- [FUTURE] Check for and fix circular dependencies
+- [BOT-TODO] Check for and fix circular dependencies
-- [BOT-TODO] remove all completed FUTURE: and TODO: comments
+- [BOT-TODO] remove all completed FUTURE: and TODO: comments in code base

 ### @crit-fumble/next
 - [BOT-TODO] update package structure to match other libraries
 - [BOT-TODO] Set up eslint-plugin-import with restrictions (can only import from @crit-fumble/core)
 - [BOT-TODO] Configure tsconfig.json to extend from root configuration
-- [BOT-TODO] remove all completed FUTURE: and TODO: comments
+- [BOT-TODO] remove all completed FUTURE: and TODO: comments in code base

 ### @crit-fumble/next-web
 - [BOT-TODO] Fix any import violations in the codebase